A Non-Profit 501(c)(3) Organization

 times over the last few days, by kind folks who called it in, but she always ran away.

-been my experience that dogs will hide somewhere quiet when given the option.
-I've also seen that a panicked dog will more easily approach when a
+It's been my experience that dogs will hide somewhere quiet when given the option.
+I've also seen that a panicked dog will more easily approach

-sane and happy companion dog is brought into the mix.
+when a sane and happy companion dog is brought into the mix.
 We took almost an hour just in one cul-de-sac.
-Shilah’s adopter told me he'd driven up down
+Shilah’s adopter told me he'd

 As we were almost finished on that street, Scout turned to look behind us.
 We were being followed by a tired and grubby collie mix named Shilah.